gingerFoxxx/formy-autotests/README.md

 # formy-autotests
-This example project of UI Web autotests with use Page Object Model.
+Project of UI Web autotests using Page Object Model.
 Tech stack: Java, Selenium, TestNG.
 Website: https://formy-project.herokuapp.com/ .

 The project represents how to interact with:
 1. ✅ Autocomplete form - done!